adam3smith/web-scraping/intro.md

 ## Workshop basics
 * If you're struggling with something, please ask.
 Someone else is struggling with the same thing.
-* If you need technical help, we have two "runners" who will be able to help you throughout the workshop
+* If you need technical help, we have a "runner" who will be able to help you throughout the workshop
 * You should have a green and a yellow post-it at your seat.
 When we're working on a task, please use the yellow post it to signal that you need help.
 Use the green one to signal you're done.

 ## Installing